MySQL IO Load Optimization

 It is recommended to use solid-state drives that are suitable for high IOPS (Input/Output Operations Per Second), which can effectively mitigate high IO issues.

-controls the size of the InnoDB redo log files.
+The innodb_log_file_size controls the size of the InnoDB redo log files.
 If the parameter value is too small, it will lead to frequent log file cycling and flushing, increasing the number of IO operations and impairing write performance.
 Appropriately increasing this parameter can reduce the frequency of log file cycling, merging multiple log buffer flushes into a single disk IO operation to enhance write performance.

 Additionally, it is advisable to lower the read/write frequency or optimize parameters related to dirty page flushing to resolve high IO issues.
 The parameters related to dirty page flushing are shown in the table below.